-So far, the results have shown that different machine learning techniques can simulate chaotic dynamics, both for short and long times.
+The results obtained so far have shown that the different machine learning techniques implemented for such problems can simulate with good accuracy both the short-time and long-time behavior of chaotic dynamics.
 However, it is important for future applications to assess the accuracy of these techniques in a precise way.
 In this paper, we explore the role of precision of the data used for the training of the network and of the algorithm itself on the accuracy of the simulation.
-We do so on a specific case of reservoir computing (Echo State Network-ESN) as well as on two other standard machine learning techniques used in this context, commonly called LSTM13 and TCN14 techniques.
-We compare the accuracy of these methods to the explicit integration of the equations of motion, both for short time and long time predictions of a well known chaotic system originating from meteorology, the Lorenz system.
+We do so on a specific case of reservoir computing [Echo State Network (ESN)] as well as on two other standard machine learning techniques used in this context, commonly called LSTM21 and Temporal Convolutional Network (TCN)22 techniques.
+We compare the accuracy of these methods to the explicit integration of the equations of motion, both for short-time and longtime predictions of a well known chaotic system originating from meteorology, the Lorenz system.
 Our results show that the precision of the algorithm is more important than the precision of the training data for the accuracy of the simulation.
 This has interesting consequences for applications, since the precision of the algorithm is by far easier to control than the one of the training data.
 We also discuss the training by considering trajectories of different size and by computing the time required to train the networks.

 II.
-SYSTEM STUDIED
+SYSTEMS STUDIED

-The Lorenz system was introduced in 1963 by Edward Lorenz15 as an extremely simplified model of meteorology.
-It corresponds to a set of three nonlinear coupled equations for the variables x, y and z as a function of time:
+The Lorenz system was introduced in 1963 by Lorenz23 as an extremely simplified model of meteorology.
+It corresponds to a set of three nonlinear coupled equations for the variables x, y and z as a function of time,

-$$\dot{x} = \sigma(y - x) \tag{1}$$

-$$\dot{y} = x(\rho - z) \tag{2}$$

-$$\dot{z} = xy - \beta z. \tag{3}$$
+$$\begin{aligned} \dot{x} &= \sigma \left(y - x \right), \\ \dot{y} &= x(\rho - z), \\ \dot{z} &= xy - \beta z. \end{aligned} \tag{1}$$

-Throughout the paper we choose the standard set of parameters: $\sigma = 10, \rho = 28$ and $\beta = 8/3$.
+Throughout the paper, we choose the standard set of parameters: $\sigma = 10$, $\rho = 28$, and $\beta = 8/3$.

 This nonlinear and dissipative model displays chaotic features.
-In particular, trajectories converge to a low dimensional but complex structure referred to as a strange attractor, and in this specific case as the Lorenz attractor.
-In Fig. 1, we show an example of a trajectory of the system and the attractor.
+In particular, trajectories converge to a low dimensional but complex structure referred to as a strange attractor and, in this specific case, as the Lorenz attractor.

-We distinguish two types of predictions.
+As said in the introduction, we distinguish two types of predictions.
 The short term predictions are similar to meteorological predictions: one starts from a specific initial point, and the aim is to follow a specific trajectory of the system for as long as possible.
 For strongly chaotic systems, this kind of predictions is limited by the exponential growth of perturbations: the distance between two nearby trajectories increases exponentially with time.
 This process, quantified by the (maximal) Lyapunov exponent, limits the numerical prediction of such systems since small imprecisions in the initial state will quickly increase to a macroscopic size.
-This phenomenon, noticed by Lorenz in the first paper on the system and often dubbed the "butterfly effect" is associated to a Lyapunov time which is logarithmic in the precision and sets a limit to numerical simulations with a given precision.
-This is shown in Fig. 2 in which we represent the distance to a reference trajectory computed with a
+This phenomenon, noticed by Lorenz in the first paper on the system and often dubbed the "butterfly effect" is associated to a Lyapunov time, which is logarithmic in the precision and sets a limit to numerical simulations with a given precision.
+This is shown in Fig. 1 in which we represent the distance to a reference trajectory computed with a Runge-Kutta integration method of order 4 (RK4) in quadruple precision for trajectories computed using RK4 with lower precision (i.e., separated initially by 10^{-16} or 10^{-8}).
+They strongly depart after a certain time from the high precision trajectory.
+The separation time clearly increases only logarithmically with the precision.